 On September 28, 2012, the Wynnewood refinery experienced an explosion in a boiler unit during startup after a short outage as part of the turnaround process.
 Two employees were fatally injured.
 Damage at the refinery was limited to the boiler.
 Additionally, there has been no evidence of environmental impact.
 The refinery was in the final stages of shutdown for turnaround maintenance at the time of the incident.
 The petroleum business completed an internal investigation of the incident and cooperated with OSHA in its investigation.
 OSHA also conducted a general inspection of the facility during the boiler incident investigation.
 In March 2013, OSHA completed its investigation and communicated its citations to WRC.
 OSHA also placed WRC in its Severe Violators Enforcement Program ("SVEP").
 WRC is vigorously contesting the citations and OSHA's placement of WRC in the SVEP.
-Any penalties associated with OSHA's citations are not expected to have a material adverse effect on our consolidated financial statements.
+Any penalties associated with OSHA's citations are not expected to have a material adverse effect on the consolidated financial statements.
 On September 25, 2013, WRC agreed to pay a small civil penalty to settle rather than defend claims alleged by the EPA under the Clean Air Act's general duty clause related to the boiler incident.
-In addition to the above, the spouses of the two employees fatally injured have filed a civil lawsuit against WRC, CVR Refining and CVR Energy in Fort Bend County, Texas.
-The civil suit is in its preliminary stages and it is currently too early to assess a potential outcome.
+In addition to the above, the spouses of the two employees fatally injured have filed a civil lawsuit against WRC, CVR Refining and CVR

+Energy in Fort Bend County, Texas.
+The civil suit is in discovery and the companies will vigorously defend the suit.
+It is currently too early to assess a potential outcome in the matter.

 Certain of PSC Metals' facilities are environmentally impaired in part as a result of operating practices at the sites prior to their acquisition by PSC Metals and as a result of PSC Metals' operations.
 PSC Metals has established procedures to periodically evaluate these sites, giving consideration to the nature and extent of the contamination.
 PSC Metals has provided for the remediation of these sites based upon management's judgment and prior experience.
-PSC Metals has estimated the liability to remediate these sites to be \$29 million at each of December 31, 2013 and 2012.
+PSC Metals has estimated the liability to remediate these sites to be \$28 million and \$29 million as of December 31, 2014 and 2013, respectively.
 Management believes, based on past experience, that the vast majority of these environmental liabilities and costs will be assessed and paid over an extended period of time.
 PSC Metals believes that it will be able to fund such costs in the ordinary course of business.